 We performed a comparison between Dell PowerProtect DD (Data Domain) and OpenText Data Protector based on real PeerSpot user reviews.

-Find out what your peers are saying about Dell Technologies, Hewlett Packard Enterprise, NetApp and others in Deduplication Software."The initial setup was straightforward.
-Deployment takes about two weeks."
+Find out what your peers are saying about Dell Technologies, Hewlett Packard Enterprise, NetApp and others in Deduplication Software."The compression aspect of the solution is great."

 "It is very fast as compared to the other competitors.
 Its simplicity and bit rate are also valuable.
 It takes less time if we compare it with the old solution that we have."